rijarobinson/slovak-flash-cards/README.md

 # slovak-flash-cards
-App in development of flash cards to help with learning Slovak language
+App in development of flash cards to help with learning Slovak language.
+More info to come.

+Screen shots: